-Although thousands of vegan foods are gluten-free, quite a few vegan foods do contain gluten.
+Although a vast variety of vegan foods are gluten free, quite a few vegan foods do contain gluten.

 Gluten is a protein found in many grains.
 It’s especially abundant in wheat.
 If you’ve ever kneaded bread, you’ve undoubtedly noticed that the dough becomes stretchier over the course of the kneading.
 This texture change arises from the strands of gluten lengthening during kneading.
 The fact that bread is chewy rather than crumbly has everything to do with the gluten it contains.